devtimnbr/crypto-dca-bot/README.md

 If the exchange account runs out of funds (quote currency), the script logs the issue and can send a notification via Telegram.

+## State Persistence

+The bot now includes state persistence to maintain the DCA schedule across restarts and rebuilds.
+The state is saved to a `bot-state.json` file that tracks:

+- Last order timestamp
+- Next scheduled order time

+When the bot restarts, it checks this file to determine whether an order should be placed immediately or if it should wait until the next scheduled time.
+This prevents duplicate orders when the container is rebuilt or the service is restarted.

+In Docker, the state file is stored in `/app/data` and mounted as a volume to persist across container updates.

 Using a custom DCA script like this one provides flexibility in choosing your own DCA strategy and enables you to bypass exchange-specific DCA fees.
 While many exchanges offer their own DCA features, they are often limited to specific cryptocurrencies and can come with fees that reduce your profits over time.

 ## Requirements